The Ed Long Invitational at The Hockaday School

 Feel free to email me with any questions!
 Please include me on any email chains as well.

 Hi yall!
-I am a junior at the Hockaday School who competes in the Worlds Schools debate.
+I am a senior who competes in the Worlds Schools debate with Team Texas and The Hockaday School.
 I also have experience in Team Policy, Congressional debate, and speech events.
 I have judged Team Policy debate, Public Forum debate, Congressional debate, Dramatic Interpretation speech, Impromptu speech, and Informative speech.

 Debate Paradigm: